symfony/symfony-docs/security/passwords.rst

 It produces hashed passwords with the `bcrypt password hashing function`_.
 Hashed passwords are ``60`` characters long, so make sure to allocate enough space for them to be persisted.
-Also, passwords include the `cryptographic salt`_ inside them (it's generated automatically for each new password) so you don't have to deal with it.
+Also, passwords include the `cryptographic salt`_ inside them (it is generated automatically for each new password) so you don't have to deal with it.

 Its only configuration option is ``cost``, which is an integer in the range of ``4-31`` (by default, ``13``).
 Each single increment of the cost **doubles the time** it takes to hash a password.
-It's designed this way so the password strength can be adapted to the future improvements in computation power.
+It is designed this way so the password strength can be adapted to the future improvements in computation power.

 You can change the cost at any time — even if you already have some passwords